WebexCC-SA/CLS-1402/docs/scenarios/MTROnBoardingFromCH.md

 For a full guide on how to register MTR devices check the documentation on [MTR OnBoarding](https://roomos.cisco.com/doc/MTR/MTROnBoarding#control-hub-registration-after-the-initial-setup).
 The documentation also describes the scenario of devices already registered to Control Hub being registered to MTR.

+If you are done with this exercise, well done!
+You have finished the training!
+The instructor will soon wrap up the course.

+If you finished early and want an extra challenge here are your extra tasks:
+- Factory reset your device.
+- Create an activation code in CH.
+- Register the device to Control Hub as a RoomOS device.
+- Test Remote Access from Local Device Controls.
+- Open a whiteboard and play around with mouse and keyboard controls.
+You can write a message about the training if you want or do a drawing, or just play around with Remote Access.
+- Now do the same from Control Hub, and verify the differences.